Abdrushin-web/Web/README.md

 ## Cooperation

-If You would like to join and help, You can write to address abdrushin.web@vzestup.net to coordinate.
+If You would like to join and help, You can write to address info@abdrushin.one to coordinate.
 Facebook group https://www.facebook.com/groups/abdrushin.web can be used for announcements and other discussions as well.

 ---